What are the best places for winter sun in Europe? Continue readings, and I will reveal them all!

 You are just done complaining about how hot it is outside; or you’ve just retuned from one last holiday at the beach and then it hits you – winter is indeed coming, and long, cold, dark and rainy days await you.
 The only thing that makes you feel a bit better about it is the thought of some warmer days, a balmy sun kissing your skin.
 And there you decide: you need to escape winter, if only for a few days!
 But where should you go?

 I have good news for you!
 You don’t have to travel to the other side of the world to escape the harsh winter.
-There are some great places you can visit for winter sun in Europe, all of them within an easy flight from home.
-Continue reading, and I will reveal all the secrets about the best winter sun destinations in Europe.
+There are some great places you can visit to escape winter, all of them within an easy flight from home.
+Continue reading, and I will reveal all the secrets destinations!

 Are you traveling to Europe in October?
 Check out my post The 26 Best Places To Visit In October In Europe.